One Sports: Sports5

 In 2011, TV5 and IBC, inked a blocktime deal which subsequently became AKTV.
-It was launched on May 5, 2011 through a marathon held at the Mall Of Asia Grounds in Pasay.
+It was launched on May 5, 2011, through a marathon held at the Mall Of Asia Grounds in Pasay.

-From then on, Sports5 obtained rights to air major sporting leagues and events like the Philippine Basketball Association, United Football League and the NCAA (returned to ABS-CBN Sports in 2015).
+From then on, Sports5 obtained rights to air major sporting leagues and events like the Philippine Basketball Association United Football League, the NCAA.

-Until its flagship primetime sports block's closure in 2013 due to high blocktime costs and poor ratings, most of its programs are aired on IBC through its programming block AKTV.
+Until its flagship primetime sports block's closure on May 31, 2013 due to high blocktime costs and poor ratings, most of its programs are aired on IBC through its programming block AKTV.
 From June 2013 onwards, most of its sports coverages are shown on TV5, AksyonTV and Hyper.
 It is headquartered at TV5 Media Center, Reliance cor.
 Sheridan st., Mandaluyong.

 Sports5 is the official TV partner of the Olympic Games in the Philippines from 2014 to 2016.
 In 2016, Sports5 acquired the Philippine broadcast rights (from ABS-CBN Sports) to air Ultimate Fighting Championship (UFC) on free TV and satellite.